 Karen was awarded an OBE in 1999 for services to the protection of the water environment and Doctor of Education (honoris causa) by UWE in 2004.
 She is a member of the Society of Merchant Venturers, Bristol, was appointed Deputy Lieutenant of Gloucestershire in 2007, and is a founder member of the Honourable Company of Gloucestershire.

 Director of Estates

 Nigel has operational responsibility for the University’s estate and leads on sustainability through the delivery of the carbon management plan and adopted facilities management strategies.
 His responsibilities also extend to the promotion of sustainability through the various strategic new build developments across the university’s sites in Cheltenham and Gloucester.
-Nigel is a member of the University Management Group and Vice Chair of the Sustainable Development Committee.
+Nigel is a member of the University Management Group and Vice Chair of the Sustainable Committee.

 Procurement & Contracts Manager (full time)

 Robin is responsible for leading, advising, supporting and applying governance to the University’s devolved procurement structure.
 His work delivers on the Procurement Strategy and Contract Management Framework, which have sustainability criteria and considerations integrated in both policy and practice, to develop procurement related sustainability work within the organisation and across its supply chain.

 Health, Safety, Environment &

 Jonathan is an ISO 14001:2015 lead auditor and led the transition of the University’s environmental management system to the 2015 version of the standard and to improve audit cycles, monitoring and reporting.
 His roles connects sustainability with wellbeing, safety, risk and compliance and he co-ordinates the University’s annual Estates Management Record return to HESA which includes quality and performance assessment.